The current Fire Season status is OPEN – effective 8.00 AM, Monday 6 April 2020.

-For more information about Fires and Fire Seasons please go to https://fireandemergency.nz/fire-seasons-permits/.
+For more information about Fires and Fire Seasons visit https://fireandemergency.nz/fire-seasons-permits/.

 When the fire danger becomes very high during summer, a prohibited fire season (total fire ban) may be put in place.